 Last Updated on Samuel Franklinby

-Deep Rock Galactic – Gunner Build Guide
+Deep Rock Galactic – Gunner Build Guide & Class Tips

-Need a gunner build guide for the versatile and strong damage dealing class in Deep Rock Galactic?
+Need a gunner build guide and tips for the versatile and strong damage dealing class in Deep Rock Galactic?
 The gunner is a popular class in the dwarf mining adventure and has a number of flexible build options that are explored below to give you multiple potential choices in designing your ideal gunner.

 While the best gunner build will always have an element of personal preference and playstyle there are some clear winners in the respective equipment choices which combined with best perks and Bosco setup will ensure you are ready to tackle the highest hazard game levels.
-This gunner guide is targeted at the new to intermediate player of both the character and Deep Rock Galactic in general and covers the gunners role, basic gunner tips and how to create the best gunner build for you.
+This gunner guide is targeted at the new to intermediate player of both the character and Deep Rock Galactic (DRG) in general and covers the gunners role, basic gunner tips and how to create the best gunner build for you.

 As the name of this dwarven class suggests the gunner specialises in gunning down enemies with high damage per second that allows him to protect others on his team.
 This is also reflected in the equipment options granted to the gunner with miniguns, hard hitting revolvers, a deployable shield and powerful area of effect grenades.
 As with all dwarves you have a utility movement piece of equipment and for the gunner this is the handy zipline that provides a wealth of team support to other classes.

 While the gunner is a capable solo class his equipment shines in the multiplayer environment as a blended damage support class.
+Players that master both these playstyles will be the ones that can repeatedly promote the rank of their gunner time and time again.

 Gunner Specific Tips